 |Habitat Connectivity||Small, isolated, low-relief rocky reefs.|

 |Prior Fishing Pressure||Relatively low, due to distance from

 gradient of fishing pressure.

 Design & Placement Matter

-The Cape Falcon Marine Reserve is dominated by soft sediment habitats and includes small, low-relief, isolated rocky reefs within shallower waters.
-Prior to closure, crabbing took place in sandy habitats and there was minimal fishing for groundfish in rocky habitat.
-These characteristics along with the relatively low fishing pressure on groundfish that occurred at the site prior to closure means we will likely not see changes as a direct result from marine reserve protections — no fishing — in the reserve compared to areas still open to fishing.
+The Cape Falcon Marine Reserve is dominated by soft bottom habitats.
+The site also includes some small, low-relief, rock patches in shallower waters that are isolated from any other rocky habitat in the nearby area.
+Prior to closure, there was crabbing in sandy habitats, and infrequent fishing for groundfish in rocky habitats, within what is now the reserve.
+These characteristics – including the relatively low fishing pressure on groundfish that previously occurred at the site – means we will likely not see changes as a direct result from marine reserve protections (i.e. no fishing) in the reserve compared to areas still open to fishing.

 Sampling Approach Due to the relatively low fishing pressure in the reserve prior to closure, our sampling approach is to survey a number of small rocky reefs that each experience different levels of fishing pressure.
 In this sampling approach, the rocky reefs in the reserve represent light fishing pressure.
 Patch reefs immediately to north and south of the reserve, and reefs closer to the port of Garibaldi, each represent higher levels of fishing pressure.
 We’ll look at change over time along this gradient of fishing pressures to explore how different levels of fishing influence rates of change in rocky reef marine communities.